Mice With a Human Language Gene? Scientists Just Made Rodents Talk (Sort Of)

 How Close Are We to Talking Animals?

 Still, it makes you wonder…what would it take to get closer?
+Because I’d love to give that squirrel who keeps ripping the heads off my sunflowers a piece of my mind!

-The Bigger Picture: What Makes Us Human?
+What Makes Us Human?

-That’s the heart of it, right?
+That’s the heart of it all though, right?

-Let’s Not Forget: These Are the Same Guys Who Drove Cars
+These Are the Same Guys Who Drove Cars

 If this experiment made you go, “Huh, science is wild,” then buckle up, because this isn’t even the weirdest mouse/rat behavior I’ve written about.